Moulin Rouge!: Release and reception

 Moulin Rouge! holds a rating of 66/100 at Metacritic based on 35 reviews.
-At Rotten Tomatoes, the film holds a 76% "Fresh" rating based on 199 reviews, with the critics’ consensus saying, "A love-it-or-hate-it experience, Moulin Rouge is all style, all giddy, over-the-top spectacle.
+At Rotten Tomatoes, the film holds a 75% "Fresh" approval rating based on 259 reviews, with an average score of 7.1/10.
+The website's critics' consensus reads: "A love-it-or-hate-it experience, Moulin Rouge is all style, all giddy, over-the-top spectacle.
 But it's also daring in its vision and wildly original."
 In December 2001, the film was named the best film of the year by viewers of Film 2001.
 Entertainment Weekly ranked it #6 on its list of the top ten movies of the decade, saying, "Baz Luhrmann's trippy pop culture pastiche from 2001 was an aesthetically arresting ode to poetry, passion, and Elton John.
 It was so good, we'll forgive him for Australia."
-In 2008, Moulin Rouge! was ranked #211 on Empire's 500 Greatest Movies of All Time.
+In 2008, Moulin Rouge! was ranked No. 211 on Empire's 500 Greatest Movies of All Time.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 130.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Home Theater Forum rated the DVD release of Moulin Rouge! as the best DVD of 2001.
 Luhrmann had hand-picked the features and behind-the scenes footage for the two-disc DVD edition.

 Analysis

-Several commentators have interpreted Moulin Rouge! as an exemplar postmodern film.
-Kathryn Conner Bennett and Mina Yang hold that the film satisfies the postmodern paradigm described by Jim Collins through its aesthetic expression.
-Elaborating on this, Conner Bennett states that Moulin Rouge! utilizes Collins' concept of "the array," in which signs and symbols are recycled to engender "postmodern cultural life."
-She argues that Luhrmann's use of familiar "narrative elements" (such as popular songs) in the film requires viewers to employ "hypertextuality" to understand and interpret the work, and that not all audiences would be able to make the "cognitive leap" required to create meaning from the narrative.
-According to Yang, Moulin Rouge! "serve[s] as [a critique] of both avant-garde élitism and stuffy traditionalism" by combining and alluding to different forms of "élite" and "pop" art.